yhzyhzyhz/DJI_SDC_ReverseEngineer/README.md

 Byte 18 19 are current.

+Byte 24 is how many inputs available (0, 1, 2, 3 on 3 port MPPT module).

+Byte 25 indicate charging or not (0x00 when current is 0; 0x01 when charging).

 Byte 28 29 are temperature x0.1.

 Byte 30 31 are MPPT first input port voltage.